 Iron

-Many foods are rich in iron and can help you meet your iron needs in a vegetarian diet without supplements.
-Very important: always combine plant-based iron sources with vitamin C so your body can absorb them better.
+Many foods are rich in iron and can cover your needs in a vegetarian diet without supplements.
+Important: always combine plant-based iron sources with vitamin C for better absorption.

 The best sources for you: